EmnaDebbabi/CNN-for-Causality-extraction/README.md

 accomplished via padding sequences.
 Shorter sequences will be padded with zeros, while longer ones will be truncated.
 As a result, you’ll need to declare the truncation and padding types. </li>
  <li> Split data into train, test and validation batches. </li>
- <li> Set class weights using Sklearn class weight since the SemEval2010 task8 for causality classifi-
+ <li> Set class weights using Sklearn class weight since the SemEval2010 task8 for causality classification has imbalanced classes: (6996 "Other" relation, 659 "Cause-Effect(e2,e1)" effect relation,
-cation has imbalanced classes: (6996 "Other" relation, 659 "Cause-Effect(e2,e1)" effect relation, 344 "Cause-Effect(e1,e2)" causality relation ) in order to force the algorithm to treat every instance of class 0, 1 and 2 as its adjusted class weight indicates: class_weight = 0: 0.38111572, 1: 7.75193798, 2: 4.04653515 </li>
+344 "Cause-Effect(e1,e2)" causality relation ) in order to force the algorithm to treat every instance of class 0, 1 and 2 as its adjusted class weight indicates: class_weight = 0: 0.38111572, 1: 7.75193798, 2: 4.04653515 </li>